feministy/testing/_posts/2014-01-29-using-github-branches.md

 categories: basics
 ---

-Every tutorial has a corresponding Github repo that contains branches for different sections to make it easier to folow along.
+Every tutorial has a corresponding Github repo that contains branches for different sections to make it easier to follow along.
 At the beginning of every post, there will be a link to the repository.

 You can either: